dfelinto/blender-manual/manual/interface/undo_redo.rst

 The Repeat Last feature will repeat your last action when you press :kbd:`Shift-R`.

-In the example images below, we duplicated a *Monkey* mesh, and then we moved the object a bit.
+In the example images below, we duplicated a *Monkey* mesh and moved it a bit.
-Using repeat :kbd:`Shift-R`, the *Monkey* was also duplicated and moved.
+Using repeat :kbd:`Shift-R`, the *Monkey* was duplicated and moved a second time.

 .. list-table::